HarryAllen1/jhstsa.org/pages/events/Video-Game-Design.md

 ## Theme

-Kid’s card game, 2 to 4 players, playable on one (1) screen and one (1) keyboard at a time
+Kid’s game, 2 to 4 players, playable on one (1) screen and one (1) keyboard at a time

 ## Pre-conference Submission Requirements